khalti/docs.khalti.com/content/khalti-epayment.md

 - The callback url `return_url` should support `GET` method
 - User shall be redirected to the `return_url` with following parameters for confirmation
     + pidx - _The initial payment identifier_
+    + status - _Status of the transaction_
+        + Completed - Transaction is success
+        + Pending - Transaction is in pending state, request for lookup API.
+        + Canceled - Transaction has been canceled by user.
-    + transaction_id - _The transaction identifier at Khalti after successful payment
+    + transaction_id - _The transaction identifier at Khalti after successful payment_
+    + tidx - _Same value as transaction id_
     + amount - _Amount paid in paisa_
     + mobile - _Payer Mobile_
     + purchase_order_id - _The initial purchase_order_id provided during payment initiate_